GravityDeficient/RHC-Weatherstation-Listener/README.md

 * One digit to identify the first event

 ### TODO:
-*[ ] BUGFIX Listener seams like it randomly stops receiving events but does not stop running.
+* [ ] BUGFIX Listener seams like it randomly stops receiving events but does not stop running.
-*[ ] Fix errors when events have bad data.
+* [ ] Fix errors when events have bad data.
 There is no error handling now.
-*[ ] Add WeatherFlow Reporting Support.
+* [ ] Add WeatherFlow Reporting Support.
+* [ ] Add CWOP/APRS Reporting Support.
+(This is in progress)